 Block (SQ) Dips More Than Broader Markets: What You Should Know

-Wall Street will be looking for positivity from Block as it approaches its next earnings report date.
-This is expected to be May 4, 2023.
-In that report, analysts expect Block to post earnings of $0.31 per share.
-This would mark year-over-year growth of 72.22%.
-Our most recent consensus estimate is calling for quarterly revenue of $4.58 billion, up 15.54% from the year-ago period.
+Block will be looking to display strength as it nears its next earnings release, which is expected to be May 4, 2023.
+The company is expected to report EPS of $0.31, up 72.22% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $4.58 billion, up 15.54% from the prior-year quarter.

-Looking at the full year, our Zacks Consensus Estimates suggest analysts are expecting earnings of $1.63 per share and revenue of $19.76 billion.
-These totals would mark changes of +63% and +12.73%, respectively, from last year.
+For the full year, our Zacks Consensus Estimates are projecting earnings of $1.63 per share and revenue of $19.76 billion, which would represent changes of +63% and +12.68%, respectively, from the prior year.

-Any recent changes to analyst estimates for Block should also be noted by investors.
-These recent revisions tend to reflect the evolving nature of short-term business trends.
-As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.
+Investors might also notice recent changes to analyst estimates for Block.
+These revisions help to show the ever-changing nature of near-term business trends.
+As such, positive estimate revisions reflect analyst optimism about the company's business and profitability.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 86.36% lower.
-Block currently has a Zacks Rank of #3 (Hold).
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+The Zacks Consensus EPS estimate has moved 86.36% lower within the past month.
+Block is currently a Zacks Rank #3 (Hold).

-Looking at its valuation, Block is holding a Forward P/E ratio of 39.59.
-For comparison, its industry has an average Forward P/E of 21.12, which means Block is trading at a premium to the group.
+Digging into valuation, Block currently has a Forward P/E ratio of 38.55.
+This represents a premium compared to its industry's average Forward P/E of 20.33.

-It is also worth noting that SQ currently has a PEG ratio of 1.91.
-This metric is used similarly to the famous P/E ratio, but the PEG ratio also takes into account the stock's expected earnings growth rate.
-Technology Services stocks are, on average, holding a PEG ratio of 1.87 based on yesterday's closing prices.
+Meanwhile, SQ's PEG ratio is currently 1.86.
+The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
+The Technology Services was holding an average PEG ratio of 1.82 at yesterday's closing price.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.